WinetraubLab/OCT2Hist-ModelInference/README.md

 # How to set up
 The most critical part of this project is to set up your data correctly.<br>
-Since we are using paired (OCT->H&E) images, it's important that the model doesn't see the test images during training.
+Since we are using paired (OCT->H&E) images, it's important that our models don't actually see the test images during training.<br><br>

+We've attached a couple of <a href="https://github.com/WinetraubLab/OCT2Hist-RunMLModels">scripts</a> that you can use to organize your directories.

 Make sure training images are where? and test images are ?